Lewix/scala-abide/wiki/core-rules.md

 name : **missing-interpolator**
 source : [MissingInterpolator](/rules/core/src/main/scala/com/typesafe/abide/core/MissingInterpolator.scala)

-It is easy to forgot the interpolator symbol when writing string interpolations, so this rule will warn when it finds strings with no interpolators which appear to be destined for interpolation.
+It is easy to forget the interpolator symbol when writing string interpolations, so this rule will warn when it finds strings with no interpolators which appear to be destined for interpolation.

 ## Warn when type parameters shadow existing types